 - the extent to which duties commonly associated with parenthood are exercised.

-FMLA, the ADAAA and other labor laws can be difficult to understand, let alone enforce.
-That’s where strategic HR inc. has you covered.
+FMLA, the ADAAA, and other labor laws can be difficult to understand, let alone enforce.
+That’s where Strategic HR has you covered.
 We bring years of experience and know-how to the table.
 We can assist you with your tough compliance issues and help you sleep more soundly at night.
 Visit our Compliance page to learn more.